 Let’s start with the F-22 Raptor.
 This fighter jet was introduced in 2005 and was developed by Lockheed Martin.
-It’s a stealth fighter jet and has some of the most advanced technology in the world.
+It’s a stealth fighter jet with some of the world’s most advanced technology.
 One of the key features of the F-22 is its ability to fly at supersonic speeds without using its afterburner.
 This is thanks to its powerful engines and aerodynamic design.
 The F-22 also has an impressive range of more than 1,600 miles and can carry a variety of weapons, including air-to-air missiles and air-to-ground bombs.

-Moving on to the F-35 Lightning, which is also developed by Lockheed Martin.
-This fighter jet was introduced in 2015 and is considered to be one of the most advanced multi-role fighter jets in the world.
+Moving on to the F-35 Lightning, also developed by Lockheed Martin.
+This fighter jet was introduced in 2015 and is considered one of the world’s most advanced multi-role fighter jets.
 One of the main differences between the F-35 and the F-22 is that the F-35 is designed to be a more versatile fighter jet.
 It can perform a variety of missions, including air-to-air combat, air-to-ground strikes, and reconnaissance.
 The F-35 also has advanced technology, including a helmet-mounted display system that provides pilots with a 360-degree view of their surroundings.

-F-22 Raptor Vs F-35 has been a long-time argument among military tech enthusiasts, and it is worthy of note that these multi-role fighter jets have revolutionized the power of aircraft design and technology.
+F22 Raptor vs F35 has been a long-time argument among military tech enthusiasts, and it is worth noting that these multi-role fighter jets have revolutionized the power of aircraft design and technology.

-The F-22 is the pinnacle of air superiority and is unmatched in terms of both its appearance and functionalities.
+The F-22 is the pinnacle of air superiority and is unmatched in its appearance and functionalities.

-Although the F-35 is a formidable aircraft, its main function is to modernize and replace outmoded fighter plane models in order to maintain a fleet that is robust and mission-ready.
+Although the F-35 is a formidable aircraft, its main function is to modernize and replace outmoded fighter plane models to maintain a robust and mission-ready fleet.

-The majority of the F-22’s airframe and weapon systems were constructed by the prime contractor, Lockheed Martin, who also oversaw the final assembly.
-Boeing was in charge of building the aircraft’s wings, aft fuselage, avionics integration, and training systems.
+Most of the F-22’s airframe and weapon systems were constructed by the prime contractor, Lockheed Martin, who also oversaw the final assembly.
+Boeing was responsible for building the aircraft’s wings, aft fuselage, avionics integration, and training systems.

 See Also: Top Most Significant Military Battles in History

-The F-22 has evolved into a vital part of the USAF’s tactical airpower despite its lengthy development and early operating challenges.
-A significant improvement in air combat capabilities was made possible by the fighter’s combination of stealth, aerodynamic performance, and mission systems, which also established the standard for its generation.
+Despite its lengthy development and early operating challenges, the F-22 has become vital to the USAF’s tactical airpower.
+A significant improvement in air combat capabilities was made possible by the fighter’s combination of stealth, aerodynamic performance, and mission systems, establishing the standard for its generation.
 The USAF’s Next Generation Air Dominance (NGAD) manned fighter component is anticipated to replace the F-22 by the 2030s.

 Features of F-35 Lighting II